ameliawake01/CMEECoursework/Week3/MyRCourseWork/README.md

 This is an R script.
 This script exemplifies the use of control-flow tools in fine-tuning a programme, such statements are useful to include in functions and scripts if you only want to perform tasks under a certain condition.
 This script takes no arguments and prints to the console.

 8. DataWrang.R
+This is an R script.
+This script introduces data wrangline, the tidying up of data and formatting before analysis.

 9. DataWrangTidy.R
+This is an R script.
+This script behaves similarly to DataWrang.R except it used the additional package: tidyverse.

 10. Florida.Latex.tex
 This is a simple .tex file.